-- 1. Science Students: Registrants in the BSc degree programs or Special Certificate programs in the Faculty of Science who fail to meet the graduation GPA may be granted a reexamination in a passed or failed Science course taken in the final Fall/Winter or Spring/Summer (last ★30 or less) provided the maximum number of reexaminations (12) has not been previously taken. - Dentistry Students: Students in the Dentistry program should consult Reexaminations and students in the Advanced Placement program should consult Reexaminations or the Chair, Dentistry, 5-478 ECHA, for regulations concerning reexaminations.

-Dental Hygiene Students: Students in the Dental Hygiene program should consult Reexaminations or the Chair, Dentistry, 5-478 ECHA, for regulations concerning reexaminations.
+- Science Students: Registrants in the BSc degree programs or Special Certificate programs in the Faculty of Science who fail to meet the graduation GPA may be granted a reexamination in a passed or failed Science course taken in the final Fall/Winter or Spring/Summer (last ★30 or less) provided the maximum number of reexaminations (★12) has not been previously taken. - 2.
+Arts Students: Students registered in the Faculty of Arts should consult Reexaminations for additional regulations concerning reexaminations for Arts students - Dentistry Students: Students in the Dentistry program should consult Reexaminations and students in the Advanced Placement program should consult Reexaminations or the Chair, Dentistry, 5-478 ECHA, for regulations concerning reexaminations.
+Dental Hygiene Students: Students in the Dental Hygiene program should consult Reexaminations or the Chair, Dentistry, 5-478 ECHA, for regulations - 4.
+Law Students:

-3. Law Students: